PostHog/posthog.com/contents/blog/speeding-up-posthog-builds-with-depot.md

 ![GitHub Actions Docker Build](../images/blog/speeding-up-posthog-builds-with-depot/posthog-docker-build.png)

-After switching to `depot build`, those same builds took only [3 minutes on average](https://github.com/PostHog/posthog/runs/7545904011?check_suite_focus=true):
+After switching to `depot build`, those same builds took only [three minutes on average](https://github.com/PostHog/posthog/runs/7545904011?check_suite_focus=true):

 ![GitHub Actions Depot Build](../images/blog/speeding-up-posthog-builds-with-depot/posthog-depot-build.png)

 A 5x speed up with very little change to the existing workflow, just one line if we don't include the OIDC improvement.

 The improvement here is deceptively huge.
 A 16-minute build that is run 20 times a day can account for over 5 hours of build time, slowing down progress.
 Faster builds mean less time waiting, fewer interruptions, and faster feedback and deploys.
-By switching to Depot, PostHog can get more done, iterate faster and fix bugs without interruptions.
+By switching to [Depot](https://depot.dev), PostHog can get more done, iterate faster and fix bugs without interruptions.

-_Want to give it a go?
-[Try out Depot's free, 30-day trial](https://depot.dev/)._